Lordship of Broich: Broich Castle

-Broich, now part of Mülheim on the River Ruhr in North Rhine-Westphalia, is the oldest surviving castle known from the Carolingian period north of the Alps.
-The castle is located on the south bank of the River Ruhr.
-In the Middle Ages, right next to the ferry where the Hellweg crosses the Ruhr.
-The Hellweg was the important trade route between Cologne and northeast Germany.
-The keep of castle Broich was built in the 9th century to defend against the advancing Vikings 883/884 and erected on the foundations of even older Roman fortifications.
+Broich, now part of Mülheim on the River Ruhr in North Rhine-Westphalia, is the oldest known surviving Carolingian-period castle north of the Alps.
+The castle is located on the south bank of the River Ruhr, at a ford where the Westphalian Hellweg crossed the Ruhr during the Middle Ages.
+As such, the castle straddled an important trade route between Cologne and northeast Germany.
+The initial fortifications on the site of castle Broich were built in the 9th century to defend against the advancing Vikings in the winter of 883/884, while the keep was added in the 12th century.

 The first nobles of Broich

 Burckhart I of Broich mentioned in 1093, his son Diederick I and grandson Bruchart II who married to Uda mentioned in 1148 are the first of the noble family of Broich known from deeds.
 Traditionally closely related to the counts of Limburg.
 Burchard III of Broich (1241-1272) was married around 1250 to Agnes of Isenberg-Limburg, daughter of count Frederick of Isenberg.
 Her brother, Count Diederick I of Limburg, is the ancestor of the Counts of Limburg Hohenlimburg and Broich and the lords of Stirum, the second branch of the family that split off.
 This explains the fact that Broich, originally an allodial property, came to the count's branch of Limburg from the Hohenlimburg a hundred years later.
 These kept Broich in possession from the end of the 14th century for five generations until the mid-16th century.